AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 This section describes the difference between Data Warehouse 1.4 and 2.0 APIs.

-With 1.4 APIs, you can run Data Warehouse reports with the `Report.Run` method in a [POST request](https://adobedocs.github.io/analytics-1.4-apis/#/Report/Report.Run).
+With 1.4 APIs, you can run Data Warehouse reports with the `Report.Run` method in a POST request.
 This is requested by specifying `source":"warehouse"` in the `reportDescription` object in the request payload.
-This service returns requested analytics data, as described in [Adobe Analytics 1.4 Data Warehouse Reports](https://developer.adobe.com/analytics-apis/docs/1.4/guides/reporting/data-warehouse).

 With 2.0 APIs, Data Warehouse functions similar to an export service that includes granular scheduling and detailed reports generated from scheduled requests.
 The Data Warehouse reports returned by the 2.0 APIs do not return analytics data.

 Currently, you must make your first scheduled request in Analysis Workspace.
 Subsequently, you can create additional scheduled requests, update requests, and retrieve request information with the 2.0 APIs.
 You can also update and retrieve reports generated from scheduled requests.
 The 2.0 APIs include destination options for sending request information and reports.
 For more information, refer to both the [Data Warehouse 2.0 AI Reference](https://adobedocs.github.io/analytics-2.0-apis/?urls.primaryName=Data%20Warehouse%20APIs) and the [Data Warehouse 2.0 API Endpoint Guide](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/data-warehouse).